Linn Sheldon

-Biography
+Early life

-Born Linn Richard Sheldon in Norwalk, Ohio, Sheldon had spent the majority of his childhood either homeless or in foster care.
+Linn Richard Sheldon was born in Norwalk, Ohio.
+He spent the majority of his childhood either homeless or in foster care.

+Career

 He served in the U.S. Army during World War II, returning to his hometown and working as a nightclub act, later starting on Cleveland, Ohio television in 1948.
 He became a well-known local radio and television personality in the Cleveland market, especially as the host of the children's show Barnaby.

 Barnaby

 The character "Barnaby" was originally an elf with pointy ears, with a straw hat who lived in the "Enchanted Forest" and showed cartoons (mostly "Popeye") to his audience of adults and children alike.
 He eventually became popular enough that his show was aired seven days a week (a supporting character on the show - "Woodrow the Woodsman" - became popular in his own right and was spun off into his own series).

-"Barnaby" aired on Cleveland NBC affiliate KYW (now WKYC) channel 3 from 1957-1967.
-Sheldon would then reprise the character on then upstart independent Cleveland station WUAB channel 43 (which is now Cleveland's CW affiliate).
+"Barnaby" aired on Cleveland NBC affiliate KYW (now WKYC) channel 3 from 1957 to 1967.
+Sheldon would then reprise the character on then upstart independent Cleveland station WUAB channel 43 (which is now Cleveland's My Network TV affiliate).

 "Barnaby" aired on channel 43 from 1969 until 1990.
 The character was modified a bit in this new incarnation.
 He went from being an elf to more of a kindly older gentleman, who wore his trademark straw hat, an ascot, a blue blazer, and khaki slacks.
 The program also switched from taking place in the "Enchanted Forest" to Barnaby's cottage (and towards the end, "Barnaby Park", which resembled a typical suburban park complete with park benches).

 "Casper the Friendly Ghost" cartoons became a fixture during Barnaby's WUAB tenure, as well as puppet characters such as: